Video

 From control boxes to leaky heads, make sure you're keeping up on your irrigation system all summer long.

-May 1 marks the beginning of watering rules at Denver Water, and they become even more important as the summer heat settles into place.
+May 1 marked the beginning of watering rules at Denver Water, and they become even more important as the summer heat settles into place.

 Check 1: The settings on your sprinkler control box.